-Pursuant to our director resignation policy contained in our Corporate Governance Guidelines, each director nominee must submit an irrevocable letter of resignation from our Board prior to every director election.
-These resignations become effective if the director does not receive more total votes cast "for" his or her election than total "withhold authority" votes cast and the Board, after evaluating the Nominating and Governance Committee's recommended course of action, determines to accept the resignation.
+Pursuant to our director resignation policy contained in our Corporate Governance Guidelines, each director nominee must, as a condition to being nominated, tender an advance irrevocable contingent resignation to the Nominating and Governance Committee.
+If the director does not receive more total votes cast "for" his or her election than total "withhold" votes cast, the Board, after evaluating the Nominating and Governance Committee's recommended course of action, may accept that director's previously tendered contingent resignation.
 The Board will take action on the Committee's recommendation within 180 days following the election and will disclose its decision publicly including, if applicable, the reasons for rejecting a resignation.